Aqueduct of Segovia: Description

-The aqueduct once transported water from the Rio Frio river, situated in mountains 17 km from the city in the La Acebeda region.
+The aqueduct once transported water from the Rio Frio, situated in the mountains 17 km from the city in the La Acebeda region.
 It runs 15 km before arriving in the city.

 The construction of the aqueduct follows the principles laid out by Vitruvius in his De Architectura published in the mid-first century BC.

 The water was first gathered in a tank known as El Caserón (or Big House), and was then led through a channel to a second tower known as the Casa de Aguas (or Waterhouse).
-There it was naturally decanted and sand settled out before the water continued its route.
+There it was naturally decanted for sand to settle out, and the water continued its route.
 Next the water traveled 728 m on a one-percent grade until it was high upon the Postigo, a rocky outcropping on which sits the walled city center with its Alcázar or castle.

 To reach the old city, the water is conveyed by its aqueduct bridge.
-At Plaza de Díaz Sanz, the structure makes an abrupt turn and heads toward Plaza Azoguejo.
+At Plaza de Díaz Sanz the structure makes an abrupt turn and heads toward Plaza Azoguejo.
 It is there the monument begins to display its full splendor.
 At its tallest, the aqueduct reaches a height of 28.5 m, including nearly 6 m of foundation.
 There are both single and double arches supported by pillars.
 From the point the aqueduct enters the city until it reaches Plaza de Díaz Sanz, it includes 75 single arches and 44 double arches (or 88 arches when counted individually), followed by four single arches, totalling 167 arches in all.

 The first section of the aqueduct contains 36 semi-circular arches, rebuilt in the 15th century to restore a portion destroyed by the Moors in 1072.
 The line of arches is organized in two levels, decorated simply, in which simple moulds hold the frame and provide support to the structure.
 On the upper level, the arches are 5.1 metres (16.1 ft) wide.
 Built in two levels, the top pillars are both shorter and narrower than those on the lower level.
 The top of the structure contains the channel through which water travels, through a U-shaped hollow measuring 0.55 tall by 0.46 metre diameter.
 The top of each pillar has a cross-section measuring 1.8 by 2.5 metres (5.9 by 8.2 feet), while the base cross-section measures 2.4 by 3 metres (7.9 by 9.8 feet).

 The aqueduct is built of unmortared, brick-like granite blocks.
 During the Roman era, each of the three tallest arches displayed a sign in bronze letters, indicating the name of its builder along with the date of construction.
 Today, two niches are still visible, one on each side of the aqueduct.
 One of them is known to have held the image of Hercules, who, according to legend, was founder of the city.
 That niche now contains an image of the Virgin.
 The other one used to hold an image of Saint Stephen, now lost.